lukasz-staniszewski/multimedia-projects/README.md

 </div>

 <div align="center">
-  ENG: This repository contains mini-projects created as part of the Multimedia Fundamentals course..
+  ENG: This repository contains mini-projects created as part of the Multimedia Fundamentals course.
 </div>

 ## Table of contents